 Notes: 1.
-The figures in [] in the "Land" column indicate the leased area and annual lease amount.
+The figures in [] in the "Land" column indicate the leased area and annual lease amount not included in the given number.

-- 2. "Other" in the carrying amount represents right-of-use assets. - 3.
-The carrying amount is the amount after impairment losses.
+2. "Other" in the carrying amount represents right-of-use assets.

+3. The carrying amount is the amount after impairment losses.